Sonu-7891/construct-project/README.md

 Here are some screenshots of the application:

 ![Screenshot 2024-05-30 110808](https://github.com/Sonu-7891/construct-project/assets/165926245/746b122d-8f63-4a6c-950a-4c5d24fc98b2)

+*create login button when we click on the login|sign up button login page will open on the middle of the page *
 ![Screenshot 2024-05-30 110901](https://github.com/Sonu-7891/construct-project/assets/165926245/70d5164c-6579-4c61-bae7-c020b4e0475e)
 *product cards when we hover on the cards it looking diffrent showning the box  shadow*